cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 ### Gluing PVC Battery Housing

-Cut the PVC pipe such that it is xxx meters long.
-Prime each end of the pipe. and then glue PVC cap and union connector on each end, respectively.
+Cut the PVC pipe to xxx meters long using a hacksaw or a PVC pipe cutter.

+Prime each end of the cut pipe.
+On one end, glue the PVC cap using the cement.
+On the other end, glue the union connector.
 A tutorial on how to prime and glue a PVC pipe can be found [here](https://www.youtube.com/watch?v=8kKVIoUhyYA&ab_channel=BenjaminSahlstrom).

 ### Tap and Drill Bulkhead Connector into Acrylic Disk